 The total purchase price for the acquisition of MCI was \$13,790, consisting of cash payments of \$13,587, and transaction costs of \$203 directly related to the acquisition.
 The Company believes the acquisition of MCI will expand the breadth of the Company's product offerings across all of its markets.
-For this reason, the purchase price exceeded the fair value of the net tangible and intangible assets, resulting in goodwill.
 The results of MCI's operations have been included in the Company's consolidated financial statements since December 7, 2004.
 Prior to that date, the Company recorded its pro rata share of MCI's net operating results under the equity method of accounting.